-And at first, it seems like Aslan is defeated because he must die.
-He must die in the place of the man-child Edmund, whose folly has led him to be a slave of the witch.
+And at first it seems like Aslan is defeated because he must die, he must die in the place of the man-child Edmund whose folly has led him to be a slave of the witch.

-And so it's the creed, she says, from deep magic, from the dawn of time.
-And it all seems dark.
-It all seems terrible.
+[ 36:57 ] And so it's decreed, she says, from deep magic, from the dawn of time.
+It all seems dark, it all seems terrible.
 And yet, there is a deeper magic from before the dawn of time that promises that when the lion gives his life in place of the man-child's wrongdoing, that he will rise again and conquer death.

-[59:22] And then, there will be a great, great assault on all the powers and the kingdom of the White Witch.
-And what you see is Aslan, the Lord of life, the great lion, breathing life into the nostrils of those who have been turned into lifeless stone statues by the power of the wicked witch.
+And then, there will be a great, great assault on all the powers and the kingdom of the white witch.
+And what you see is Aslan, the lord of life, the great lion, breathing life into the nostrils of those who have been turned into lifeless stone statues by the power of the wicked witch.

-And they roar back to life and join in the great battle against all the dark powers.
-And the whole realm of Narnia begins to thaw.
+And they roar back to life and join in the great battle against all the dark powers. and the whole realm of Narnia begins to thaw.

 And at first, it's Christmas at last.
-And then the flowers of spring begin to creep up, telling of a summer that is coming, and of a whole world that has been remade and made new.
+And then the flowers of spring begin to creep up, telling of a summer that is coming and of a whole world that has been remade and made new.

-Friends, that is a fantasy.
+Friends, that is a fantasy. fantasy.
 But it is speaking of something that is real.
 Not about a fantasy world, but about a real world, this world, rescued and renewed forever through the great Savior, Jesus Christ, the Son of God.

-If Christmas is not about that, then it is about nothing.
-It's a fraud.
-It's a sham.
-And we Christians are to be pitied more than anybody else in the world because we are utterly foolish and pathetic.
+[ 38:30 ] If Christmas is not about that, then it is about nothing. it's a fraud, it's a sham, and we Christians are to be pitied more than anybody else in the world because we are utterly foolish and pathetic.

-But if it is about that, if it is about God Himself, our Creator, taking human flesh and blood so that through death He might destroy the one who has the power of death over us so that He might give us that victory over death and darkness and despair.
+But if it is about that, if it is about God himself, our creator, taking human flesh and blood so that through death he might destroy the one who has the power of death over us, so that he might give us that victory over death and darkness and despair.